A rigid Leibniz algebra with non-trivial HL^2: Preliminaries

-These three conditions turn up naturally by writing what it means for an abelian extension to be a Leibniz algebra.
-For a Lie algebra ${\mathfrak g}$, a right ${\mathfrak g}$-module can be seen as a Leibniz ${\mathfrak g}$-module in two different ways, namely as a symmetric and as an anti-symmetric Leibniz ${\mathfrak g}$-module:
+The above three conditions turn up naturally by writing what it means for an abelian extension to be a Leibniz algebra, see \cite{LodPir1}.
+For a Lie algebra ${\mathfrak g}$, a left ${\mathfrak g}$-module can be seen as a Leibniz ${\mathfrak g}$-bimodule in two different ways, namely as a symmetric and as an antisymmetric Leibniz bimodule: